qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/README.md

 Styling the website
 -------------------

+Most javascript and css is in theme/qgis-style/ files.

-qgis-style.css is based on Less (see http://lesscss.org/ )
+theme/qgis-style/qgis-style.css is based on Less (see http://lesscss.org/ )

 To make changes to CSS on MacOsx